 The fastest animals on Earth

-- White-throated needletail- maximum speed around 170 km/hr (based on unverified reports).
+- White-throated needletail – maximum horizontal speed around 170 km/hr (based on unverified reports).

-- Common swift- maximum speed around 110 km/hr.
+- Common swift – maximum horizontal speed around 110 km/hr.

 The fastest animal on land

 Cheetah is the seventh-largest big cat in the world.
 It is the fastest animal on land achieving speeds of over 120 km/hr (75 mph).
-Found in the wild only in Africa and Iran, there are 4 subspecies of Cheetah- 3 in Africa and 1 in Asia.
-The Asiatic Cheetah is a highly endangered species with less than a hundred individuals left in the wild.
+Found in the wild only in Africa, India, and Iran, there are 4 subspecies of Cheetah.
+The Asiatic Cheetah is a highly endangered subspecies with less than a hundred individuals left in the wild.

-Cheetah mostly hunts in the day to avoid Lions and Leopards that hunt at night.
-A Cheetah stalks its prey and moves closer at about 50 meters before ambushing.
+Cheetahs mostly hunt during the day to avoid Lions and Leopards that hunt at night.
+A Cheetah stalks its prey and moves closer to about 50 meters before ambushing.
 The top speed of the Cheetah crosses the 100 km/hr (62mph) mark but only for a few seconds.
 A Cheetah can slow down its speed fairly quickly and is able to maneuver its body at high speeds.

 Other fast animals on land

 The pronghorn is a hoofed mammal found in North America.
 Also known as the American antelope, Pronghorns can achieve speeds of over 90 km/hr (56 mph).

 Springboks are found in Southern African countries.
 They can achieve speeds of over 85 kilometers per hour (53 mph).